Healthcare and Education for Students

-WEAVE services are available on Wednesdays in the Health Center during the summer.
+WEAVE services are available on Wednesdays in the Welcome and Support Center Building, Room 316 (next to the Career and Pathways Office).
 Drop-ins are from 9:00 AM – 11:00 AM, and appointments are from 9:00 AM – to 1:30 PM.

 For more information, please contact the WEAVE Confidential Advocate at (916) 568-3011

 The Los Rios Community College District and its four colleges, including ARC, are committed to creating a safe environment to learn and work.
 The innovative WEAVE Confidential Advocate Program was designed to offer a safe, confidential option for students or staff who have been the victim of sexual assault, sexual violence, relationship violence, or stalking.
 Recently, the program was expanded to provide support for victims of sexual harassment as well.

 The district has created a simple guide for students and staff to understand their options in the case that they or someone they know has been a victim.
 Please watch the video below for more information on the program.

 All current ARC students and staff can use the Health Center.